muritane/coordination-architecture/README.md

 * costly or unsafe to explore,
 * and sometimes adversarial.

-Repeated trial-and-error is often infeasible because errors can be irreversible, compounding, or fatal **at the level of the agent’s local trajectory**.
-Many failures are predictable in hindsight yet recur across biological, artificial, and institutional systems.
+Repeated trial-and-error is often infeasible because errors can be irreversible, compounding, or fatal **along the agent’s local trajectory**, even when they are predictable in hindsight.
+As a result, many failures recur across biological, artificial, and institutional systems despite accumulated experience and apparent sophistication.

 **The central question is therefore:**

-> How can a bounded agent act reliably over time without repeatedly paying for the same mistakes?
+> How can a bounded agent act reliably over time without repeatedly paying for the same mistakes, when mistakes cannot always be safely explored or undone?

 ---

 ## 2. The Irreducible Fact

-**Action requires irreversible information loss along the agent’s local trajectory.**
+**Action entails irreversible information loss along the agent’s local trajectory.**

 Any pipeline from
 *world → perception → representation → model → action*
 necessarily maps many possible world states to fewer internal distinctions and ultimately to a single act.
-This mapping is many-to-one and therefore non-invertible **for the acting agent at the time of action**.
+This mapping is many-to-one and therefore non-invertible **for the acting agent at the time the action is taken**.

-This loss is:
+This irreversibility is:

-* unavoidable (structural, not merely practical),
+* structural rather than merely practical,
-* upstream of action,
+* upstream of downstream optimization,
-* and irrecoverable *within the current representational regime* without explicit redesign.
+* and unrecoverable within the agent’s current representational regime without explicit redesign.

-Even with ideal computation and sensing, action collapses distinctions.
-Therefore, the agent does not merely choose actions—it commits to blindness by eliminating alternatives from future consideration.
+Even with ideal computation, perfect recall, and arbitrarily rich sensors, action collapses distinctions by committing to one branch of a world that could have unfolded otherwise.
+Logs, simulations, or external records may allow retrospective analysis, but they do not restore the unrealized alternatives to the agent’s actual trajectory.

-Collective systems may preserve discarded distinctions through redundancy, diversity, or external memory, but no individual action escapes local irreversibility.
+Collective or distributed systems may preserve discarded distinctions through redundancy, diversity, or external memory.
+However, **no individual action escapes local irreversibility**, and all agents act locally.

+Action therefore does not merely select outcomes; it commits the agent to a future in which certain distinctions are no longer actionable.

 ---

 ## 3. Reframing the Design Problem

-Given irreversible information loss, the primary design problem is not action selection, but:
+Given unavoidable local irreversibility, the primary design problem for an intelligent agent is not action selection per se, but:

 > **Which distinctions can be safely discarded while preserving the agent’s viability over its operating horizon?**

 *Viability* refers strictly to maintaining the minimal preconditions for continued action, learning, coordination, and redesign **at the relevant timescale and agent boundary**.
-It does **not** imply optimality, growth, dominance, or goal completion.
+It does **not** imply optimality, efficiency, growth, dominance, or goal completion.

-Intelligence is therefore reframed as a problem of **representation and constraint design**, not downstream optimization.
+Intelligence is therefore reframed as a problem of **representation and constraint design**, with optimization understood as a downstream activity that operates only within an already-committed representational regime.

 ---